Anti Bribery Policy

 Where a public official has requested a payment, employees or associated persons should ask for further details of the purpose and nature of the payment in writing.
 If the public official refuses to give these, this should be reported immediately to the Managing Director.

-Where the Managing Director considers that the request is for a facilitation payment, the employee or associated person will be instructed to refuse to make the payment and notify the public official that the employee or associated person is required to report the matter to the organisation and the UK embassy.
+Where Managing Director considers that the request is for a facilitation payment, the employee or associated person will be instructed to refuse to make the payment and notify the public official that the employee or associated person is required to report the matter to our organisation and the UK embassy.

-The Company will seek the assistance of the relevant employee in its investigation and may determine that the matter should be referred to the prosecution authorities.
+We will seek the assistance of the relevant employee in its investigation and may determine that the matter should be referred to the prosecution authorities.

 Corporate entertainment, gifts, hospitality and promotional expenditure